When the stars make you drool

 - 1 cup uncooked Pasta, macaroni, farfalle or rigatoni

-- 4 Johnsonville Three Cheese Italian Style Sausages, or other Italian sausages
+- 4 Johnsonville Three Cheese Italian Style Meatballs, or other Italian sausages

 - 1 large can chopped tomatoes